 ResQ Family: Impact of Respiratory Syncytial Virus (RSV) Hospitalisation on Quality of Life of Families – A Multi-Country Study

-FIRST PUBLICATION RELEASED: RESQ FAMILY STUDY PROTOCOL
+NEW PUBLICATION RELEASED: RESQ FAMILY DESCRIPTIVE PAPER

-Overview
+Project Overview

 Respiratory Syncytial Virus (RSV) is a very contagious virus.
 It is the most common cause of paediatric bronchiolitis and pneumonia – which are both a type of lower respiratory tract infection (LRTI).
 By the age of two years nearly all children will be infected with RSV at least once.
 Globally, it is a leading cause of hospitalisations among young infants with approximately 33 million cases of acute lower respiratory infections causing more than three million hospitalisations each year in children younger than 5 years.
 While most RSV cases are mild, we cannot predict which infants could get seriously ill and end up in hospital.
 This is because the course of the disease is unpredictable.
 When the RSV infection is severe and associated with hospitalisation, it may lead to intensive care unit admissions with use of supportive care such as mechanical ventilation.
 It may further result in long-term complications such as recurrent wheezing, reduced pulmonary function and asthma.
 Moreover, RSV-related hospitalisations can be associated with a significant burden on the entire family, leading to considerable stress and increased loss of work productivity.